Buttevant

-While there may be reason to suggest that the town may occupy the site of an earlier settlement of the Donegans, Carrig Donegan, the origins of the present town are clearly and distinctly Norman, and closely connected with the settlement of the Barrys from the 13th century.
-Here they built their principal stronghold in North Cork.
+The town was incorporated by charter of Edward III in the 14th century.
+While there are reasons to suggest that the town may occupy the site of an earlier settlement of the Donegans, Carrig Donegan, the origins of the present town are distinctly Norman, and closely connected with the settlement of the Barrys from the 13th century onwards.
+Here they built their principal stronghold in north Cork.

 Buttevant is located on the N20 road between Limerick and Cork and the R522 regional road.
 The Dublin–Cork railway line passes by the town, but there was a station (now closed) from which at the outbreak of the First World War in 1914, newly raised battalions of the Royal Munster Fusiliers and the Royal Dublin Fusiliers who had completed their training at the local military barracks, set out for the Western Front.
+The town is in a townland and civil parish of the same name.
 Buttevant is part of the Cork East Dáil constituency.

-Origins of the name
+Etymology

 The Barry family motto is Boutez-en-Avant.
 Rotulus Pipae Cloynensis (1364) makes ten references to Bothon in its Latin text.
 The Lateran Registers record the name tempore Pope Innocent VIII as Bottoniam (7 March 1489) and Buttumam (3 June 1492); and tempore Pope Alexander VI in various forms: as "Bothaniam" (14 February 1499), "Betomam" (12 March 1499), and "Buttomam" (15 January 1500).
 Edmund Spenser, in Colin Clouts Come Home Againe (1595), gives an early example of the modern name and associates it with Mullagh, his name for the river Awbeg: